Khari Jones: LivingWorks

 In 2006, Jones became the digital co-trainer of the LivingWorks SafeTALK suicide alertness course.
 Jones had just finished playing football and was working as a broadcaster in Calgary, and was also working as an actor when his agent approached him with the job of recording the videos.
 Jones explained that "It hit home for me because suicide, or attempted suicide, has been a part of my family, as it has been for a lot of people.
 So it was something that was near and dear for me, and it quickly become more than an acting job".
 In the years since they were first recorded, Khari's videos have helped trainers present safeTALK to over 300,000 people in more than 20 countries and territories.

 Acting career

-While attending University of California in Davis, Jones took acting classes which allowed him to get some roles in various made-for-TV movies.
+While attending University of California, Davis, Jones took acting classes which allowed him to get some roles in various made-for-TV movies.